triciajam/potus-hopefuls-tweet-ui/README.md

 # twit-candi-ui

+Web application to visualize mentions of 2016 Presidential primary candidates on Twitter.
+This ["project"](https://github.com/triciajam/twit-candi-2016) collects the twitter mentions and stores them in Amazon S3.

 Work in progress.
 User interface for twit-candi-2016 tweet ["ingestor"](https://github.com/triciajam/twit-candi-2016).
 Goal is to create a visualization for exploring how 2016 Presidential candidates are mentioned on twitter, and ultimately to relate that to other variables, particularly public opinion polls.